mozilla/servicebook/README.rst

 Authentication
 --------------

-The application asks for clients to provide a key when they try to modify the database.
-Keys are stored in a table in the database.
+The application can secure the HTTP API access for reads and/or writes.

 You can define how anonymous accesses are handled with the **anonymous_access** variable in the **common** section of the config file.